tlhunter/vimrc/README.md

 * Use _,n_ to show and hide the file browser
 * Use _,y_ to show and hide the tag browser
 * Use _,t_ or Cmd+T to perform a recursive fuzzy filename search
+* Use _,a_ and type a phrase to search to perform an Ack search

 File Browser (NERDTree)
 ---